Will You Make the 8%?

 She hardly pays attention to the fruit at all.

 She focuses a bit on the plant, making sure it’s healthy.
 She focuses a lot on the soil, making sure it’s got everything necessary to promote growth.
-She focuses on the environment, making sure there’s water and sunlight and that the weeds are kept back.
+She focuses on the environment, making sure there are water and sunlight and that the weeds are kept back.

 If the soil in your garden is toxic, your plants will die and your fruit will be no good.
 The Bible says this is true of you.
 If your heart is sick, the fruit in your life will reflect that.